nytimes/Register/README.md

 Register is a companion app and library that allows seamless mocking of responses from Google Play Store Billing.
 Register works by implementing the same interface as the Google Play Store Billing library [Google Play Billing](https://developer.android.com/google/play/billing/billing_overview).

+You can find an sample app that highlights the features of Google Play Billing here: [Classy Taxi](https://github.com/qinci/android-play-billing/tree/master/ClassyTaxi)

 From a client's perspective, there is no difference in how you work with Google Play Billing or Register's implementation.

 If you've used [Amazon's IAP Tester Utility](https://developer.amazon.com/public/apis/earn/in-app-purchasing/docs-v2/testing-iap), you'll find Register's workflow to be very familiar.

 ### Using Register
+You can find the latest version of Register in the [Releases Tab](https://github.com/nytm/Register/releases)

 **Step 0:** Register needs a configuration file that declares the mock purchases, subscriptions and users that you will be testing against.

 Here's a sample that we use at NYTimes.
 The format needs to be the same as below when creating your own fake purchases.
 This JSON file (`register.json`) should be included in the assets folder of your module.
 ```json